ftmachado/schema-similarity/README.md

 - Jawjaw: `mvn install:install-file -Dfile=/home/fhabiana/Downloads/libs/jawjaw-1.0.2.jar -DgroupId=de.sciss -DartifactId=jawjaw -Dversion=1.0.2 -Dpackaging=jar -DgeneratePom=true`
 - If you have already install the external libraries, or are making some error in pom.xml, change in the pom.xml the system path of your .jar.
 For instance, in Windows I use: `<systemPath>C:\Users\Thieli\.m2\repository\de\sciss\ws4j\1.0.1\ws4j-1.0.1.jar</systemPath>` and `<systemPath>C:\Users\Thieli\.m2\repository\de\sciss\jawjaw\1.0.2\jawjaw-1.0.2.jar</systemPath>` for Linux I use: `<systemPath>${project.basedir}/src/main/resources/libs/ws4j-1.0.1.jar</systemPath>`.

+## Run

+- Make sure you have Apache Maven and Java Development Kit installed
+- In pom.xml set file paths for dependency ws4j and jawjaw (its are commented!)
+- Then build Maven Project
+- Execute the line command: `java -jar schema-similarity-1.0-SNAPSHOT-jar-with-dependencies.jar`

 ## Whats included

 Within the download you'll find the following directories and files.
 You'll see something like this: